Ostorlab/KB/MOBILE_CLIENT/COMMON/_MEDIUM/XML_INJECTION/recommendation.md

-To mitigate XML injection vulnerabilities, it is crucial to implement proper input validation and sanitization techniques.
-Validate user input against expected formats, and sanitize it by removing or escaping characters that could be interpreted as XML tags or entities.
-Additionally, consider using secure XML parsing libraries or APIs that handle data binding securely.
+To mitigate XML injection vulnerabilities, consider:

+- Implement proper input validation and sanitization techniques.
+- Validate user input against expected formats, and sanitize it by removing or escaping characters that could be interpreted as XML tags or entities.
+- Consider using secure XML parsing libraries or APIs that handle data binding securely.

 === "Dart"
 	```dart